 We have authority to regulate wetlands through two state laws: the state Water Pollution Control Act and the Shoreline Management Act.
 We also are the implementing agency for Section 401 of the federal Clean Water Act and federal Coastal Zone Management Act.
 In addition, we provide support to local governments on critical areas ordinances (CAOs) under the state Growth Management Act and for shoreline master programs under the Shoreline Management Act.

 For information on the role of other state agencies involved in wetland management, see Appendix A of the Washington State Wetland Program Plan.

 In general, the state emphasizes a local approach to wetland protection and regulation.
-The state Growth Management Act (GMA) authorizes and requires cities and counties to regulate wetlands within their jurisdictions.
-This is typically accomplished by adopting a Critical Areas Ordinance (CAO).
-We play an advisory role by providing comments during CAO updates and offering technical assistance.
+The Growth Management Act (GMA) authorizes and requires cities and counties to regulate wetlands within their jurisdictions.
+Under GMA, local governments are responsible for designating and protecting wetlands by adopting critical areas ordinances (CAO) and are encouraged to augment regulatory protection with incentives for voluntary conservation.
+We serve an advisory role by providing comments during CAO updates and by offering technical assistance.

 Local governments develop comprehensive land-use plans that ensure future growth meets the needs of the community while protecting natural resources and the environment.
 These plans often include provisions for wetlands and aquatic resources.
 Shorelines and their associated wetlands are protected through locally administered shoreline master programs under the Shoreline Management Act.

 U.S. Army Corps of Engineers